Thirty-three years after Yellowstone Eruption Event (Y+33)

 After all the effort of loading in supplies, Nils wanted to leave Conrad Lunar Station for his own habitat.
 But the airlock would not pressurize.
 It prevented Nils's crawler from detaching and driving away across the lunar surface.
 In fact, his instruments showed the airlock had been over-pressurized.
 It ensured potential damage to the crawler if he forced detachment.
 It could destroy the airlock.
 Blatant damage to the airlock would likely lead to criminal charges.

 Nils switched to the station communications channel.
 "Crawler at airlock 14b, Nils Carmike ready for undock."
 He quipped.
-Nils listened for the reply, hoping for what he did not expect, a reasonable explanation.
+Nils listened for the reply, hoping for what he did not expect.
+A reasonable explanation.
 The best answer he could have expected was technical difficulties with the airlock.
-He believed such an answer as nothing short of miraculous.
+He understood such an answer was nothing short of miraculous.

-Nils didn't care.
+Nils did not care.
 Deputy Miller would soon enter the crawler for inspection.
 With her, everything else took a back seat.
 Miller, to his mind, was one step short of the Yellowstone apocalypse.

 “Standing by–” His eyes darted over the load of supplies in the crawler.
 He lacked any time to get rid of any questionable item.
 Miller always turned any such item into a serious fine.

 Luckily, he saw nothing.
-It didn’t matter.
+It did not matter.
 Miller would find something she could put in a bad light.
 It would cost.
 Hopefully, it would not be too much.

 Now, he considered resetting the airlock controls again to leave deputy Miller without access.
 Nils opted against it, thinking a replay of the joke would lead to disaster.
 He had been on Miller's shit list for the past few weeks.
 Another joke at her expense would backfire.
 He hoped that compliance with the inspection would win him a reprieve.
 Though hopeful, he realized his doubts.
 With Deputy Miller, he never caught a break.